 Happy Neuron is a website that offers games and activities to exercise users’ memory, attention, language, executive functioning, and visual/spatial reasoning.

-Happy Neuron personalizes the training to fit each individual user, tracking your progress, and presenting you with games that are based on scientific research.
+Happy Neuron personalizes the training to fit each user, tracking your progress and presenting you with games based on scientific research.

-Happy Neuron's team of neuroscientists and computer engineers say that this type of mental cross-training helps to formulate and maintain critical thinking skills, such as memory.
+Happy Neuron's neuroscientists and computer engineers say that this type of mental cross-training helps formulate and maintain critical thinking skills, such as memory.

 Here is an example of what some of the memory games look like:

-You can try this program for free for seven days, but after that, it costs $10 per month or $100 per year to access.
+You can try this program for free for seven days, but after that, it costs some money for a subscription.

 3. Keep Your Brain Alive by Lawrence Katz and Manning Rubin